Tadj al-Saltaneh: Life

-In her memoirs, she describes her upbringing in the royal harem, using details of court rules about having wet nurses and slaves as an opening to criticize Qajar society and the limitations Iranian women faced.
+In her memoir, published in Persian and English, titled "Crowning Anguish" she describes her upbringing in the royal harem, using details of court rules, the relations between royal court and the public and more.
+Her views described in her book were progressive and ahead of her time.
+She writes that a society can not progress if half of its population- women- are not educated and not in the work force.
+She heavily criticized Qajar society and the limitations Iranian women faced.
 She describes her understanding of the successful plot and assassination of her father in 1896.

-She was married at age 13 to Sardar Hassan al-Saltaneh, an aristocrat and the son of the defense minister al-Saltaneh.
+She was married at age 13 to Sardar Hassan Shojah al-Saltaneh, an aristocrat and the son of the defense minister Shojah al-Saltaneh.
 They had four children.

-Tadj divorced her husband, breaking a taboo and becoming one of the first women in the royal family to get a divorce.
+Taj divorced her husband, breaking a taboo and becoming one of the first women in the royal family to get a divorce.

-She detailed the pain of her betrothal at age eight and damage from arranged marriages.
-She makes a pointed argument against veiling as damaging to family life and overall Iranian society.
-The account also includes the pain from her husband's extramarital affairs and her choice to have an abortion out of fear of a death during childbirth.
+The account also includes the pain from her husband's extramarital affairs.

-In her later years, she dedicated her life to writing, reading and raising her beloved granddaughter Tadj Iran, with whom she had a special bond and heavily influenced her upbringing.
+In her later years, she dedicated her life to writing, reading and raising her beloved granddaughter Taj-Iran, with whom she had a special bond and heavily influenced her upbringing.
 She lived with her daughter Tooran al-Dowleh until she died.

 Pioneer

 She was a writer, a painter, an intellectual, and an activist who hosted literary salons at her house once a week.
 She was fluent in Arabic and French and played the violin.
-She was the first woman in court to take off the hijab and wear western clothes.
+She was the first woman in court to wear western clothes.
 She was also the first to write a memoir and a vocal critic of the monarchy under her father Naser al-Din Shah and brother Mozaffar ad-Din Shah's rule.
 She blamed many of Iran's problems then, including poverty, lack of education for masses and women's rights, on incompetent monarchs.
 Her voice was a lone female voice advocating for change and democracy.

 Feminism

-Tadj al-Saltaneh was a trailblazer for women's rights in Iran and a feminist.
+Taj al-Saltaneh was a trailblazer for women's rights in Iran and a feminist.
 She was a founding member of Iran's underground women's rights group Women's Freedom Association, working for equal rights for women circa 1910.
 She secretly organized and attended underground women's rights meetings telling her children and grandchildren that she was attending religious sessions.
 She once led a women's rights march to parliament and was an avid supporter of Iran's constitutional revolution.